 Dr. Danya Khoujah has been an AAEM member for almost a decade.
 Although her night job is an emergency physician in Baltimore, another hat that she proudly wears is that of a medical educator.
 Not only does she love to teach about clinical topics (such as geriatric emergencies), she is also fascinated by the science of teaching and learning, with all the nerdy details.
 In fact, her passion has led her to pursue a Master’s degree in Education in Health Professions, and she can’t wait to graduate.
 She’s a regular guest on EMCast with Dr. Amal Mattu, co-hosts another podcast with Dr. Wendy Chang, and is ready to launch a new podcast, “How to Learn Better” by RoshReview.
 In her free time, she loves to cook, travel, eat, read, and learn new skills (such as how to find time for all her existing hobbies).

-Florida Chapter of AAEM president.
-WiEM Co-chair.
+Florida Chapter of AAEM immediate past president.
 Nominates women for awards and supports mentorship/networking with events, such as WiEM Luncheon. @vickinortonmd

-She currently serves as the AAEM/RSA D&I Vice Chair and Medical Student Council Northeastern Representative.
 Jordan is a recipient of the RSA Medical Student Scholarship Award 2019.
-Jordan Vaughn is a medical student at the University of Rochester SMD.
-She will graduate in May and continue as a resident at LSU SOM- New Orleans in July.
+Jordan Vaughn was a medical student at the University of Rochester SMD.
+She is currently a resident at LSU SOM- New Orleans.

 Current Desert Regional Medical Center PGY-4 in EM | Continuing as EM Research as an EM Clinical Research Fellow UCSD | Avid Writer | Advocate for EM and Women in Medicine | Interests in Environmental Justice and Preventative Medicine | Yeshua Follower @faith_quenzer